Wines From Concentrates

 2. Add the juice concentrate to the bucket.
 Rinse the bag with warm water to get out all the juice.
 Fill the bucket with water to make 6 gallons.
 You want the water temperature to be about 70º.
 Use the thermometer to test.
 Stir the bucket contents and use your hydrometer to measure for sugar content.
 It should read between 1.070 to 1.080.
 Sprinkle the yeast in the bucket.
 Cover the bucket with the lid and attach the airlock and stopper in the lid hole.
 Remove the airlock cap and fill half way with water.
 This allows C02 to escape during fermentation and keeps bugs and bacteria out.
 The yeast will start fermenting the wine in about 24 hours.
 Keep the wine at room temperature.

 3. You can take daily hydrometer readings.
-After about 5 days or when the hydrometer reads 1.020, it is ready to transfer into the 6 gal bottle.
+After 14 days the hydrometer should read around 1.000 or below.
+It is now ready to transfer into the 6 gal bottle.

 Attach the racking tube to the cane.
 The racking cane tip the prevents drawing sediment while syphoning.
 Fill the tubes with water.
 Pinch the tube while placing the racking cane in the bucket.
 Lower the racking tube end below the bucket.
 Release the tube to start the flow.
 Discard the water in the tubes, when the wine comes out place the tube into the 6 gal glass bottle.
 Prevent overexposure to air by not splashing the wine.

-4. After 10 days check the hydrometer reading again.
-Use the wine thief and hydrometer case to take a sample from the bottle.
-Your reading should be .995 or below.
-If not, allow a few more days and check again.
-At this point the wine is finished fermenting.
+4. At this point the wine is finished fermenting.
 Now you will add a second clarifier and preservatives.
 Remove the airlock and stopper.
 Add the packets of sodium bisulfite, potassium sorbate, and the clarifier (usually chitosan or isinglass, both are natural ingredients).
 Replace the airlock and stopper.
-Agitate or stir gently for 2 minutes to mix.
+Agitate or stir gently for 2 minutes to mix using Mix-Stir degassing wand.
 To speed up the completion of your wine, agitate the bottle 3 times a day for 3 days.
 This shakes out sediment and removes excess C02.
 Let your wine sit for 2 weeks.

 5. Use the wine thief to take a sample of your wine.
 Check the clarity.
 Taste the wine, if you like the flavor now, it will be even better later.
 Before bottling, you can still change the flavors in your wine by adding sugar if it is too dry, oak chips for added flavors, and tannin to smooth out the taste.
 Any of these steps may require extra fermenter time.
 If you like the taste, its time to bottle.